hoyuela/glass-solstice/Calabash/features/step_definitions/README.md

 ✓ You must already be on the Login screen.

     Given /^I see the (bank|card) greeting$/ do |which|
-Asserts the presence of the gretting "Hi, [first name]".
-Uses the bank or card default credentials from config.yml.
+Asserts the presence of the greeting "greeting(based on time of day), [first name]".
+Uses the bank or card default credentials and the hours for greetings from config.yml.
 ✓ You must already be on the Account screen.

     Then /^I (?:am logged|log) out$/